CityofSantaMonica/open.smgov.net/_sources/demographics.md

 ---

-Demographic data pulled from the U.S. Census FactFinder and curated for the City of Santa Monica's Wellbeing Project.
+Demographic data pulled from the U.S. Census and curated for the City of Santa Monica's Wellbeing Project.